-At December 31, 2019, the Group provided financial guarantees for bank loans of two of its equity method investees.
-The Group could incur losses in the event of defaults under or foreclosure of these loans and its maximum exposure to credit losses is approximately US\$202 million.
+As of December 31, 2020, the Group provided financial guarantees for bank loans of two of its equity method investees.
+The Group could incur losses in the event of defaults under or foreclosure of these loans and its maximum exposure to credit losses is approximately US\$250.4 million.
 The fair value of the guarantees is not significant and the Group considers that in case of default in payments, the net realizable value of the related properties can cover the repayment of the outstanding bank loans together with the accrued interest and penalty and therefore, no provision has been made for the guarantees in the consolidated financial statements.